2soundright/adaptiq/README.md

 ![Deploy](https://img.shields.io/badge/deployed-live-brightgreen?style=flat)
 ![License](https://img.shields.io/badge/license-MIT-blue?style=flat)

-**AdaptIQ** is a smart assistant that knows everything your company knows.
-Upload your documents, point it at your website, and from that moment on anyone on your team can ask questions in natural language and get real answers — explained in plain language, with references to exactly where the information came from.
+**AdaptIQ** is an AI assistant with automatic feedback collection, validation, and continual learning.
+Ask it anything — it answers from your company's documents and website, in plain language, with references to exactly where the information came from.
+Every response can be rated, that feedback is automatically validated and used to continuously improve retrieval quality.

 Screens every query for safety.
 Respects who can see what.
-Gets smarter the more it's used.
+Gets smarter with every conversation.

 ---